 2. Keep the boat weight as low as possible; load/add only the fuel needed for the trip.

 3. Most Outboards are designed to return the most work for X fuel burn between 3000 to 4500 RPM.
-Running them any faster than this, most times, only produces a much higher fuel burn for a lot less range, and though speed is excellent, mid-range cruise distance is what we are looking to gain.
+Running them any faster than this, most times, only produces a much higher fuel burn rate for a lot less range, and though speed is excellent, mid-range cruise distance is what we are looking to gain.
 An inspection of many performance charts will show that once above 4000 RPM, your speed increase is not as significant as your fuel burn will be.
 One must shift from the GPH mode (as strange as it may sound for a boat) into the MPG thinking when looking at range and performance charts.

 6. Spend time finding the best prop for your boat and your needs.
 Speed (though great to have) is not everything.